Intelligent-Silicon/Solar-Panel-Invertors/repair.md

 The search continues...
 Or someone could just open up the Inverter safely and, peel off any sticky plaster-like material that might be obscuring the part number and get the partnumber that way.
 But who wants to go up inside a faeces covered loft because small birds have got inside and made it their home?
 You'd have to wear a breathing mask at least, because bird flu is spread through the faeces of birds and it can easily infect humans...
 But thats another story...

-At this stage, the unimaginative part numbers that keep coming up always seem to incorporate five letters.
-MOV short for Metal Oxide Varistors and TP for Thermally Protected.

 [Eaton Electronics](https://www.digikey.co.uk/en/product-highlight/e/eaton/thermally-protected-movs-movtp-series) make some 20mm MOVTP's with a bulk price of £1 to £2 each!
 Bargain if it doesnt come with minimum spending amounts...
 Sadly these dont appear to be the right colour, so checking the specs becomes a must.
 The other thing to note, is their MOVTP's have two crimped legs and SMA use a MOVTP with one crimped leg and have a different colour.
 The Red/Maroon epoxy colour is standard insulation for high temperature circuit protect components.
 In the Youtube video showing the inverter, the discs also look quite big being somewhere between 20mm upwards...

+Another manufacturer that comes up in searches is LittleFuse, and they handily also provide a [data sheet](https://www.littelfuse.com/assetdocs/varistors-tmov-datasheet?assetguid=bd475732-1071-4352-b8aa-f78b0007eb05).
+Here we can see they provide these varistors in a variety of formats, like inner crimps in the legs, outer crimps in the legs, and straight legs with one shorter than the other.

+At this stage, the helpfully unimaginative part numbers that keep coming up always seem to incorporate five letters.
+MOV short for Metal Oxide Varistors and TP for Thermally Protected, or something similar like TMOV in the case of LittleFuse.

+Still none of these appear to match the basics of one legged crimped, about 20-25mm in diameter, red or maroon epoxy varistor though.
+Has its form factor been changed from a disc to a block or something else?
+Hard to say with this detective work.